Odisha Crafts Museum

-Odisha Crafts Museum also known as Kalabhoomi is a museum in Bhubaneswar, Odisha, India, dedicated to the art and crafts of Odisha.
+Odisha Crafts Museum also known as Kalabhoomi designed by Architects' Studio, is a museum in Bhubaneswar, Odisha, India, dedicated to the art and crafts of Odisha.
 It was inaugurated by the Chief Minister of Odisha, Naveen Patnaik, on 22 March 2018.
-The museum is spread across 12.68 Acres of an area, divided into eight galleries, Open air amphitheater, workshop area and souvenir shop, and is designed by Architects' Studio, Bhubaneswar.
+The museum is spread across 12.68 Acres of an area, divided into eight galleries, Open air amphitheater, workshop area and souvenir shop.

 The museum celebrates the craftsmanship of Odia artisans by putting on display their breath-taking masterpieces.
 Divided into 2 blocks, the museum has a display area and a live section.
 The display area focuses on galleries about Handicrafts and Handlooms from around the state while the live section is equipped with an open air theatre as well as separate workshop zones.
 Kala Bhoomi is built using local raw materials such as the laterite stone which can still be seen in some of the oldest monuments around the state.